-If you’re a small-business owner who works in returns and liquidations resales, then you’re one of the brilliant people who have found a way to flourish in a retail landscape dominated by giants.
+If you’re a small-business owner like an alcoholic beverage distributor who works in returns and liquidations resales, then you’re one of the brilliant people who have found a way to flourish in a retail landscape dominated by giants.
 Amazon, Walmart, and other massive retailers are a major problem for many small businesses, because they can afford to undercut the prices at mom-and-pop shops.
 But returns and liquidations businesses flip this situation on its head.
 They take advantage of the inefficiencies that are inherent to huge businesses such as Amazon.
 When Amazon needs to unload products — things like pallets full of returned merchandise that Amazon doesn’t deem important enough to sort and restock, or goods that must be liquidated to make room for new stock — business owners like you step in to buy the products on the cheap and resell them at a profit.
 It’s clever, and it works.

 But it doesn’t always work to the same degree.
 The profits that you make in liquidations and returns depend on the decisions that you make and the efficiencies that you create.
 With smart management and a few tricks, you can get more out of your returns and liquidations business.
 Here’s how.